This post may contain affiliate links. Please read our disclosure policy.

 - In a medium sized mixing bowl, combine softened cream cheese with sour cream and taco seasoning. *For best results, beat cream cheese with a hand or stand mixer until fluffy and smooth (no lumps), then stir in sour cream and taco seasoning.

-- Pour cream cheese mixture into an 11x7-inch baking dish and spread evenly with a spatula.
-Layer ingredients as desired: cheese, black beans, tomatoes/green chiles, corn, olives.
+- Pour cream cheese mixture into an 2-quart baking dish and spread evenly with a spatula.
+Layer ingredients as desired: cheese, black beans, tomatoes, corn, olives.
 Garnish with sliced green onions.

 - Chill until ready to serve, and serve with tortilla chips for dipping.